 necessary to run the model.

 We don’t allow the total size of the files in the context to exceed 95 MiB.
-As a result, datasets should not be included directly in the experiment definition; instead, users should set up data loaders to read data from an external source.
+As a result, datasets should typically not be included directly in the experiment definition; instead, users should set up data loaders to read data from an external source.
+Refer to the tutorial on accessing data for more suggestions on data loading.

 If the context is valid, the CLI takes its contents, along with the configuration file, and sends them to the master over the network.